-For the test dataset, a ROC curve further validates the discrimination ability, as shown in Fig. 7.
+For the test dataset, a ROC curve further validates the discrimination ability as in Fig. 7.
 With an excellent performance in classification, this indicates that the curve trajectory is almost closer to the point optimum of (0, 1) and thus supports the strong capacity of the system for maximizing true positives while minimizing the rate of false alarms over different detection thresholds.
 The ROC AUC for classes-intrusion and regular traffic remains high, confirming its robust performance under varying operating conditions.
 This is quite an important issue for practical WSN deployments, where consistent detection accuracy is highly relevant for network security.

-Figure 7: ROC Curve for Test Dataset.
+Figure 7.
+ROC curve for the test dataset.